Non-Qualified Stock Options (NSOs): Tax Treatment, Exercise & Expiration

-• NSOs are taxed as ordinary income at the time of exercise based on the spread between strike price and fair market value
+NSOs are taxed as ordinary income when exercised, based on the difference between strike price and fair market value.
+They’re flexible and can be granted to non-employees but usually create higher immediate taxes than ISOs.

-A NSO is a type of employee stock option that gives an employee the right to purchase company stock at a certain price called the strike price.
-NSOs do not require employment and the expiration date can be extended well over 90 days, although they do not come with the same favorable tax benefits as ISOs.
-This means they can be given to contractors, advisors, and other non-W2 employees.
+A non-qualified stock option (NSO, also called an NQSO) is a type of employee stock option that gives you the right to purchase company stock at a fixed strike price.
+NSOs do not require employment and their expiration can be extended well beyond 90 days, although they do not come with the same favorable tax benefits as ISOs.
+This means they can be granted to contractors, advisors, and other non-W2 recipients.

 NSOs are subject to ordinary income taxes based on the spread between the current FMV and the strike price of the option.
 As opposed to ISOs, NSO holders will pay taxes which are withheld when exercised.
 NSOs do have the possibility of an IRS Section 83(i) election where you can defer taxes for 5 years.

 The minimum NSO exercise withholding requirement is only 22% for up to $1 million in spread value (37% if over $1 million).
-Many companies try to estimate the right amount but it isn’t very easy.
+Many companies try to estimate the right amount but it isn't very easy.
 Companies are required to withhold NSO taxes only for employees.
 Contractors can be given a 1099 instead, meaning they handle their own payments via quarterly estimated taxes.
 Regardless of whether the company withholds taxes or you make estimated payments, you will true it up to the required amount when you actually file taxes.
-That could result in a refund or additional taxes, such as when lottery winners are surprised that they often owe more taxes despite the mandatory withholding at the beginning.
+That could result in a refund or additional taxes, similar to how lottery winners are often surprised that they owe more despite mandatory withholding at the beginning.
 If you sell NSO shares you are also responsible for paying quarterly estimated taxes which you calculate yourself.
-If you don’t pay enough, there are interest penalties when you file next April.
+If you don't pay enough, there are interest penalties when you file next April.
 Additionally, Medicare, Social Security taxes, and Federal Unemployment Tax are charged on NSO exercises.

 Written by Jordan Long, Marketing Lead at ESO Fund